isaacfab/rmetalog/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Used the MIT Licnense template from CRAN
-* included package methods author reference in the description
+* updated the doi format in the description

 ## Test environments
 * local OS highSierra x86_64-apple-darwin15.6.0 (64-bit), R 3.4.2